Davood Roostaei stood as an artist and human being at a place in which no man should be forced to stand.

 His paintings from 1984 referenced the events that occurred in Germany -both East and West- as well as the turmoil of the now defunct Soviet Union, in many ways predicting what was to happen.

 These key moments of deconstruction are reflected in his work.

 His work thus holds fragments referencing the past, present, and the future.

 This is evident in all his work from the mid 1980's until now.
 Images appear in a kaleidoscope of colour, emotion, and commitment.

-While still in Iran in 1981 Roostaei’s work was exhibited in Egypt, India, and the Soviet Union, part of a cultural tour; in the same year he was prosecuted politically and placed in detention in Iran.
+While still in Iran in 1981 Roostaei's work was exhibited in Egypt, India, and the then Soviet Union, part of a cultural art tour; in the same year he was prosecuted politically and placed in detention in Iran.

 His first solo exhibitions came with his move to Germany.
 These occurred in 1988 in Hamburg, Düsseldorf, Hanover and Cologne.

 It was in these exhibitions that he introduced his vision of Cryptorealism, a revolutionary method of painting he founded in 1987, ahead of these exhibitions.